Compagnie Minière des Grands-Lacs: Foundation

+Gold nuggets discovered in the alluvial deposits of the Lukala River at the Kalingi deposit, in the Kamituga mining center, of the MGL.
+In the photograph, from left to right, the gold nuggets weigh respectively 21 kg and 7 kg.
+Circa 1946.

 The Empain group was an informal combination of companies created from 1881 onwards by Baron Édouard Empain (1852–1929).

 In 1902 Empain founded the Compagnie des Chemins de Fer du Congo Supérieur aux Grands Lacs Africains (CFL) with a capital of 25 million francs.

 It had a concession to build railways in the east of the colony between the Congo River and lakes such as Lake Edward and Lake Tanganyika.

 Gold deposits were found in the 1920s in the 210 km Twangiza-Namoya gold belt, which stretches from South Kivu into Maniema.

 The Compagnie Minière des Grands-Lacs (MGL), a subsidiary of the Compagnie des Chemins de Fer des Grands Lacs (CFL), was established in 1923.

 MGL was to exploit mines in the Orientale Province and Kivu Province.

 Proceeds would finance construction of the central Lualaba railway joining Katanga Province to Orientale Province by way of Kivu Province.

 In 1927 the MGL share capital was increased to 20 million francs.

 MGL was one of the five largest companies in the Belgian Congo (by market capitalization) before the Wall Street crash of 1929, the others being the Union Minière du Haut-Katanga (UMHK), Géomines, Compagnie du Katanga and Compagnie du Congo pour le Commerce et l'Industrie.